Sander Vereijken

-Sander Vereijken (born 5 April 1997) is a Dutch professional footballer who plays as a left winger or attacking midfielder.
+Sander Vereijken (born 5 April 1997) is a Dutch footballer who plays as a midfielder for ASV Geel.

 Career

 Born in Helmond, Vereijken played for Mierlo-Hout and VV Gemert before, in the summer of 2019, Vereijken joined Eerste Divisie side Helmond Sport on a two-year contract with the option for a further year.
 He made his debut for Helmond Sport on 9 August 2019 in a 1–1 draw at home to FC Volendam, Helmond Sport's first game of the season.

 His contract with Helmond Sport was terminated by mutual consent on 20 July 2022.